Ciaran McCarthy: Relationship with Michelle Connor

-Upon his return Ciaran has a relationship with Michelle Connor (Kym Marsh).
+Upon his return Ciaran has a relationship with Michelle.
 Marsh announced the plot on 11 November 2009 saying the storyline begins when "Michelle catches Ciaran's eye".
 Upon Ciaran's return Duffy said Ciaran is "pretty much straight in for Michelle".
-He explained that Ciaran would "chat up" Michelle, Carla Connor (Alison King), Kelly Crabtree (Tupele Dorgu) and would be "very charming to Liz McDonald (Beverley Callard) who sees it as a come-on".
-Duffy said that the serial hint that Ciaran "may bed Michelle, Liz, Carla and Becky (Katherine Kelly)".
+He explained that Ciaran would "chat up" Michelle, Carla Connor (Alison King), Kelly Crabtree (Tupele Dorgu) and would be "very charming to Liz McDonald who sees it as a come-on".
+Duffy said that the serial hint that Ciaran "may bed Michelle, Liz, Carla and Becky".
 On a potential romance for Ciaran with Leanne Battersby (Jane Danson), the girlfriend of Peter, Duffy felt that Ciaran should not romance her due to his friendship with Peter.
 Ciaran starts "chatting up" Michelle with Duffy saying Michelle "seems to be coming round a bit" but he was unsure whether it would lead anywhere.

 Marsh added that Ciaran is "very flirtatious" which would leave Michelle to see that he's "a bit of a one and is probably thinking, 'Stay away!"
 Michelle denies she had feelings for Ciaran which Marsh said was because Michelle is "wary" of Ciaran "so she makes out that she's not interested".
 After Ciaran and Michelle begin a relationship Duffy described it as "fiery" and said it was to be part of "big storylines for the 50th anniversary" of the serial.
 Marsh added that it was always planned for Ciaran and Michelle to begin a relationship upon Duffy's return.
 Marsh said that she and Duffy wanted the audience to feel that Michelle and Ciaran had "earned this romance" so it was a "slow-burn".
 She later added that "Ciaran normally just saunters in and has whoever he wants.
 I think that's why he likes Michelle so much - Ciaran has really met his match in her!"
 Marsh later added that she felt the romance should be "rocky" after the "will they, won't they" process because it would be "rubbish if we were just happy ever after" and the romance might have gone "stale on screen".